cea-hpc/modules/doc/source/module.rst

 Modulecmd startup
 ^^^^^^^^^^^^^^^^^

-Upon invocation **modulecmd.tcl** sources a site-specific configuration script if it exists.
+Upon invocation :file:`modulecmd.tcl` sources a site-specific configuration script if it exists.
 The location for this script is
 |emph etcdir|\ */siteconfig.tcl*.
 An additional siteconfig script may be
-specified with the *$MODULES_SITECONFIG* environment variable, if allowed by **modulecmd.tcl** configuration, and will be loaded if it exists after
+specified with the *$MODULES_SITECONFIG* environment variable, if allowed by :file:`modulecmd.tcl` configuration, and will be loaded if it exists after
 |emph etcdir|\ */siteconfig.tcl*.
 Siteconfig is a Tcl script that enables to
-supersede any global variable or procedure definition of **modulecmd.tcl**.
+supersede any global variable or procedure definition of :file:`modulecmd.tcl`.

-Afterward, **modulecmd.tcl** sources rc files which contain global, user and *modulefile* specific setups.
+Afterward, :file:`modulecmd.tcl` sources rc files which contain global, user and *modulefile* specific setups.
 These files are interpreted as *modulefiles*.
 See :ref:`modulefile(4)` for detailed information.

-Upon invocation of **modulecmd.tcl** module run-command files are sourced in the following order:
+Upon invocation of :file:`modulecmd.tcl` module run-command files are sourced in the following order:

 1. Global RC file as specified by *$MODULERCFILE* or |emph etcdir|\ */rc*.
-   If *$MODULERCFILE* points to a directory, the *modulerc* file in this directory is used as global RC file.
+   If *$MODULERCFILE* points to a directory, the :file:`modulerc` file in this directory is used as global RC file.

-2. User specific module RC file *$HOME/.modulerc*
+2. User specific module RC file :file:`$HOME/.modulerc`

-3. All *.modulerc* and *.version* files found during modulefile seeking.
+3. All :file:`.modulerc` and :file:`.version` files found during modulefile seeking.

 Command line switches